9 Best Things to do in Kraków, Poland.

 Kraków is surprisingly affordable compared to many European cities, making it a great destination for value-conscious travelers.

 Meals at casual restaurants or milk bars are inexpensive, while even fine dining offers excellent value.
 We did, however, find that meals at cafes on Rynek Główny were almost double the price we had paid in Gdansk’s Main Square.
-Venturing off the main square we found an excellent value meal of traditional Polish cuisine at Jama Michaela.
+Venturing off the main square of Kraków we found excellent value options.

 Public transportation is cheap and efficient, and many attractions, like walking tours or exploring Planty Park, are free or low-cost.